Invariant Keisler measures for omega-categorical structures: A strong independence theorem

 We conclude this section with some consequences for $MS$-measurable structures in an $\omega$\Hyphdash* categorical context.
 For a general introduction to $MS$-measurable structures we suggest \cite{EM} or the original article \cite{MS}.
 In \cite{me}, I discuss in detail $\omega$\Hyphdash* categorical $MS$-measurable structures, and we direct the reader to that article for the relevant definitions and some basic results.
 The general idea is that $MS$-measurable structures have an associated dimension-measure function assigning each definable set a dimension and a measure.
 The dimension-measure function is invariant (and definable), the measure always takes strictly positive values and the dimension and the measure satisfy Fubini's theorem.
 Being $MS$-measurable is a property of a theory.
 An important feature proved in \cite{MS} is that $\mathcal{M}$ is $MS$-measurable if and only if $\mathcal{M}^{eq}$ is.

 \begin{lemma} Let $\mathcal{M}$ be an $\omega$\Hyphdash* categorical $MS$-measurable structure.
 Then, $F(A)=\mathcal{O}(A)$ for any finite $A\subseteq M$. \end{lemma} \begin{proof} From \cite{me}, we can take the dimension part of the dimension-measure to be $SU$-rank.
 Suppose there is any formula $\phi(x,b)$ which does not fork over $A$, but is universally measure zero for any $\mathrm{Aut}(M/A)$-invariant Keisler measure.
 Let $c\vDash \phi(x,b)$.
 By non-forking independence, $SU(c/Ab)=SU(c/A)$.
 Let $\psi(x,A)$ isolate $\mathrm{tp}(c/A)$.
-By $MS$-measurability we have an induced $\mathrm{Aut}(M/A)$-invariant Keisler measure $\mu'$ on $\mathrm{Def}_x(M)$ given by
+By $MS$-measurability we have an induced $\mathrm{Aut}(M/A)$-invariant Keisler measure $\mu_\psi$ on $\mathrm{Def}_x(M)$ given by

 where $\mu$ is the measure in the dimension-measure.
-Being universally measure zero, we have that $\mu'(\phi(x,b))=\mu(\phi(x,b))=0$, which contradicts positivity of the measure. \end{proof}
+Being universally measure zero, we have that $\mu_\psi(\phi(x,b))=\mu(\phi(x,b))=0$, which contradicts positivity of the measure. \end{proof}

-From Corollary \ref{aindepinv} we obtain that $\omega$\Hyphdash* categorical $MS$-measurable structures satisfy the algebraic independence theorem over the algebraic closures of finite sets.
+From Corollary \ref{aindepinv} we obtain that $\omega$\Hyphdash* categorical $MS$-measurable structures satisfy the strong independence theorem over the algebraic closures of finite sets.
 Indeed, we also get the corresponding probabilistic independence statement.
-Recall from Lemma \ref{finacl} that for $A\subseteq M^{eq}$ the algebraic-closure of a finite set, and fixing the variable $x$, there is $A_0\subset A$ finite such that types in the variable $x$ over $A$ are isolated by $\mathcal{L}^{eq}$-formulas with parameters from $A_0$.
+Recall from Lemma \ref{finacl} that for $A\subseteq M^{eq}$ the algebraic closure of a finite set, and fixing the variable $x$, there is $A_0\subset A$ finite such that types in the variable $x$ over $A$ are isolated by $\mathcal{L}^{eq}$-formulas with parameters from $A_0$.

 \begin{theorem} Let $\mathcal{M}$ be $\omega$\Hyphdash* categorical and $MS$-measurable.
 Then, it satisfies the strong independence theorem over the algebraic closures of finite sets:\\ Let $A\subseteq M^{eq}$ be the algebraic closure of a finite set, $a_0, a_1, b, c$ tuples from $M^{eq}$.
 Suppose $a_0\equiv_A a_1$, $b\indep{A}{a}c$ and that $a_0\indep{A}{} b$, $a_0\indep{A}{} c$.
-Then, there is $a^*$ such that $a^*\equiv_{Ab} a_0$, $a^*\equiv_{Ac} a_1$ and $a^*\indep{A}{}bc$.
+Then, there is $a^*$ such that $a^*\equiv_{Ab} a_0$, $a^*\equiv_{Ac} a_1$, and $a^*\indep{A}{}bc$.
 Moreover,

 \end{theorem} \begin{proof} Let $\phi(x, b)$ and $\psi(x, c)$ isolate $\mathrm{tp}(a_0/Ab)$ and $\mathrm{tp}(a_1/Ac)$ respectively.
 Let $\chi(x)$ isolate $\mathrm{tp}(a_i/A)$, and let $\mu_\chi$ be the $\mathrm{Aut}(M^{eq}/A)$ invariant Keisler measure induced by $\chi(x)$.
 We consider $\mu_\chi(\phi(x, b)\wedge \psi(x, c))$.
 By extension we can find $c'\equiv_A c$ such that $c'\indep{A}{}b$.
 Since non-forking independence implies weak algebraic independence, by Corollary \ref{aindepinv}